The 20 Best Places to Live in the Mountains in the U.S.

 16. Colorado Springs, Colorado

 Colorado Springs is set along the eastern edge of the Rocky Mountains.
-It is an excellent option for those who prefer the city lifestyle but who want to live in a mountainous area to take advantage of the beauty and the activities that the rugged landscape offers.
+It is an excellent option for those who prefer the city lifestyle but want to live in a mountainous area to take advantage of the beauty and activities of the rugged landscape.

-The city sits at an elevation of 6,000 feet, and it is home to 712,266 residents.
+The city sits at an elevation of 6,000 feet and is home to 483,956 residents.
 The earning potential is good in this city, and there are job opportunities in various sectors.
 Despite the urban location, the city is surrounded by landscapes that are the perfect playground for enjoying outdoor activities.

 15. Deadwood, South Dakota